 1. The Elder Scrolls

 And yet, the gamer in me just doesn’t look forward to any such cinematic adaptation.
-The main reason being, I’m just too used to experiencing Tamriel as an open-world.
+Simply put, I’m just too used to experiencing Tamriel as an open-world.
 A make-belief realm in which I’m free, mostly, to do whatever I want, however I want to.

-Confined into the structure of a cinematic narrative, don’t you agree such an interactive world would lose much of its appeal?
-Besides, fans of the franchise are likely to have many disagreements over what should go into any Elder Scrolls movies, disagreements that include “Hey!
+Confined into the structure of a cinematic narrative, don’t you agree such an interactive world would lose so much of its appeal?
+Besides, fans of the franchise are likely to have many disagreements over what should go into any Elder Scrolls movies too, disagreements that include “Hey!
 That’s not how I’d do it in the game!”
 Or, “that’s not how anyone would do it in the games!”